mrlesmithjr/ansible-clone-git-repos/README.md

 Define a user in defaults/main.yml to clone all of their repos from.

-I created this as I had a need to ensure that all of my GitHub repos were always clone locally and in-full.
+I created this as I had a need to ensure that all of my GitHub repos were always cloned locally and in-full.
 I also wanted a way to have the ability to update and commit changes from the cloned destination In order to do this you must have SSH Keys added to the Users repo in which you want to make changes to.
+Also allows adding additional GitHub users to github_users variable to pull others repos as well :)

 Role Variables
 --------------